sjstoelting/pgsql-tweaks/README.md

 The functions and views published in this repository are some of those, which I regularly need in my daily job.

-As these procedures are sort of essential, at least to me, I install them in the public schema.
+As these functions and views are sort of essential, at least to me, I install them in the public schema.
 That way they are available for everyone without having to know a schema name.

+## Tested against the following PostgreSQL versions

-All functions and views are covered by tests.
+[All functions and views are covered by tests.
 The tests are done in simple SQL statements.
 Each test does raise division by zero if it fails.

-The tests have been done with PostgreSQL 9.6 and 10.
-There have been some changes in the behaviour in PostgreSQL 10, Timestamp and Date functions and conversions have become more strict.

-All examples have been done with PostgreSQL 10, differences in the behaviour of previous versions are noted.

-## Tested against the following PostgreSQL versions

 [![version](https://img.shields.io/badge/PostgreSQL-9.6-blue.svg)]()
 [![version](https://img.shields.io/badge/PostgreSQL-10-blue.svg)]()